 The International Group for Historic Aircraft Recovery (TIGHAR) postulates that Earhart and Noonan veered off-course from Howland Island and landed instead some 350 miles to the Southwest on Gardner Island, now called Nikumaroro, in the Republic of Kiribati.
 The island was uninhabited at the time.

-A week after Earhart’s disappeared, Navy planes flew over the island.
+A week after Earhart’s disappearance, Navy planes flew over the island.
 They noted recent signs of habitation but found no evidence of an airplane.

 TIGHAR believes that Earhart—and perhaps Noonan—may have survived for days or even weeks on the island as castaways before dying there.
 Since 1988, several TIGHAR expeditions to the island have turned up artifacts and anecdotal evidence in support of this hypothesis.